 Of course, as with any long journey, there were also significant challenges – particularly in recent years.
 One example has been the proliferation of screening procedures and tests now required to ensure that blood supply meets the highest standards of safety and quality.
 As viruses mutate and new variations appear, new testing protocols must be developed, often at considerable costs that have continued to escalate.

 Like many communities nationwide that have been served for decades by smaller community blood banks like CRBS, decreasing collections in Pierce County driven by changing demographics – and an increase in institutional and patient needs – have outpaced the ability of legacy organizations to scale operations quickly enough to meet those demands.
-The agreement between MultiCare and Bloodworks Northwest, both larger entities, helps mitigate those challenges and ensures continuity of supply as demands increase.

 Much has changed in the world of blood services since the inception of CRBS in 1946.
-What has not changed is the life-saving and heart-warming relationship between the donors who desire to help patients in need, and the industry professionals who recruit, collect and process their donations.
+What has not changed is the life-saving and heart-warming relationship between the donors who desire to help patients in need and the industry professionals who recruit, collect, and process their donations.

-As stewards of a precious community resource that can only be manufactured by the human body, CRBS has always viewed its relationship with its donors as symbiotic.
+As stewards of a precious community resource that can only be manufactured by the human body, CRBS always viewed its relationship with its donors as symbiotic.
 At the end of the day, it was about caring for individuals who needed the blood bank as much as it needed them.

 The Board of Directors, Cascade Regional Blood Services